Health Risks of Secondhand Smoke

 What is secondhand smoke?

-Secondhand smoke (SHS) is also known as environmental tobacco smoke (ETS).
-SHS is a mixture of 2 forms of smoke that come from burning tobacco:
+Secondhand smoke (SHS) is also called environmental tobacco smoke (ETS).
+It’s a mixture of 2 forms of smoke that come from burning tobacco:

 When non-smokers are exposed to SHS it’s called involuntary smoking or passive smoking.
-Non-smokers who breathe in SHS take in nicotine and toxic chemicals by the same route smokers do.
-The more SHS you breathe, the higher the level of these harmful chemicals in your body.
+Non-smokers who breathe in SHS take in nicotine and toxic chemicals the same way smokers do.
+The more SHS you breathe, the higher the levels of these harmful chemicals in your body.

 Why is secondhand smoke a problem?

 Secondhand smoke (SHS) has the same harmful chemicals that smokers inhale.
 There’s no safe level of exposure for secondhand smoke (SHS).

 Secondhand smoke is known to cause cancer.
 It has more than 7,000 chemicals, including at least 70 that can cause cancer.

 SHS causes lung cancer – even in people who have never smoked.
 There’s also some evidence suggesting it might be linked in adults to cancers of the:

 - Pharynx (throat)

 - Brain tumors